James Baker: 1984 campaign

-Secretary of the Treasury
+Secretary of the Treasury (1985–1988)

-In 1985, Reagan named Baker as United States Secretary of the Treasury, in a job-swap with then-Secretary Donald Regan, a former Merrill Lynch officer who became chief of staff.
-Reagan rebuked Phillips and Wright for having waged a "campaign of sabotage" against Baker.
+In 1985, Reagan named Baker as United States Secretary of the Treasury, in a job-swap with then-Secretary Donald Regan, a former Merrill Lynch executive who became Chief of Staff.
+Regan suggested the change to Baker, feeling that the White House position would grant him greater power.
+For his part, Baker relished the prestige of the Treasury Department and considered it a "stepping stone" to further prominence.
+Reagan had little role in the plan, immediately approving it after his appointees suggested it.